cffls/matic-docs/docs/develop/network-details/full-node.md

 #### Installing Heimdall

-[Heimdall](../validator/core-components/heimdall-chain.md) is the proof-of-stake verifier layer responsible for checkpointing the representation of the Plasma blocks to the Ethereum mainnet.
+[Heimdall](/maintain/validator/core-components/heimdall-chain.md) is the proof-of-stake verifier layer responsible for checkpointing the representation of the Plasma blocks to the Ethereum Mainnet.

 Clone the [Heimdall repository](https://github.com/maticnetwork/heimdall/):